polyaxon/polyaxon/site/docs/intro/passing-params/with-args.md

 Since most Polyaxon's users are data-scientists or machine learning engineers, they generally write their programs in Python, so the content of these tutorials will be in Python as well.

-This is a simple application that prints your inputs, in this example we will use the `argparse` package to consume parameters, but the same logic can be used with [python-fire](https://github.com/google/python-fire), [click](https://github.com/pallets/click), or any other library of your choice.
+This is a simple application that prints your inputs, in this example we will use the `argparse` package to consume the parameters, but the same logic can be used with [python-fire](https://github.com/google/python-fire), [click](https://github.com/pallets/click), or any other library of your choice.

 ```python